Series in Arkouda¶

 - Parameters:

-sort (bool, default=True) – Whether to sort the result by count in descending order.
+bool) – Whether to sort the result by count in descending order.
 If False, the order of the results is not guaranteed.
+Defaults to True.- Returns:

 A Series where the index contains the unique values and the values are their counts in the original Series.